ConSol/sakuli/docs/forwarder-checkmk.md

 * `sakuli.forwarder.check_mk.spoolfile_prefix` - Defines the based result file name.
 It can be used to change the default naming convention for the Check_MK output files.
 Default value: `sakuli_suite_`.
 * `sakuli.forwarder.check_mk.service_description` - Defines the service description, which is used within the check result.
 Default value: `${testsuite.id}`

+An example configuration of the properties, could look like:

+    sakuli.forwarder.check_mk.enabled=true
+    # optional properties:
+    ...
+    TODO REVIEW: add exmpaple config

 With the implementation of the Check_MK forwarder a new templating mechanism has been introduced in Sakuli.
 Based on different templates the output of the forwarder can be adapted to fulfill the customer needs.
-With the new concepts Sakuli doesn't need to be released, if the forwarder output has to be sligthly modified.
+With the new concepts Sakuli doesn't need to be released, if the forwarder output has to be slightly modified or customized.

 The templates are defining how the output of the Sakuli test suite for the Check_MK would look like.
 Currently only the Check_MK forwarder is supporting the new templating mechanism.
-Sakuli comes with default templates, which are placed within the templates directory under config/templates.
-The default Check_MK templates can be found in a subdirectory check_mk.
+Sakuli comes with default templates, which are placed within the templates directory under `config/templates`.
+The [default Check_MK templates](../src/common/src/main/resources/org/sakuli/common/config/templates/check_mk) can be found in a subdirectory `check_mk`.

 For further information how the default template directory can be changed or how the forwarder templates can be customized please refer to [Using Jtwig templates in Sakuli](forwarder-templates.md).